 For an OpenAI-compatible provider, use https://api.rutaapi.com/v1 as the Base URL.
 Always include /v1.

 Use a RutaAPI API key created from the dashboard at app.rutaapi.com.
-Keys are shown only once at creation.
+Keys are shown only once at creation — copy and store them securely.
+The key must match the Base URL — using a key from another provider will cause a 401 error.

 Why does Codex CLI say model not found?